realSPectr0/realSPectr0/README.md

 # Hi there, I'm tempest! 👋

-I'm a developer passionate about all things cybersecurity related.
+I'm a teenager from the Bay Area passionate about all things cybersecurity related.
 I also love ricing my arch linux.

 ## 🛠 Tools & Stuff